CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ---
 name: algo_fig1
 ---
-Synthetic soil moisture test card at 1 km (upper, native resolution), 9 km (middle, aggregated) and 36 km (lower, aggregated).
+Synthetic soil moisture test card at 1 km (top, native resolution), 9 km (middle, aggregated) and 36 km (bottom, aggregated).
 Columns indicate the dominant land use, average soil moisture content, and L-band brightness temperatures at V- and H-polarization, respectively.
 Brightness temperatures at C-, X-, Ku-, Ka-bands are not shown for brevity.
 ```

 {numref}`algo_fig1` shows the synthetic test card for 1 km (native resolution), 9 km, and 36 km resolutions.
 The soil moisture fields at 9 km and 36 km resolutions will be used as a reference for the performance evaluation.
 Four areas of interest (AOIs) are indicated by black boxes.
 These areas indicate four distinct land use classes that contain identical soil moisture patterns.

-## Algorithm Performance Metrics (MPEF)
+## Performance Metrics

 Two algorithm performance metrics are used in the evaluation: The unbiased root mean squared error (ubRMSE) and the bias of soil moisture retrievals with respect to the synthetic reference.
 These metrics correspond to standard performance metrics for soil moisture retrievals {cite:p}`entekhabi2010b`.

 We test the prototype algorithm on four simulated L1B files, which represent distinct CIMR overpasses.
 The L1B files are based on orbit simulations conducted by DEIMOS and the SCEPS project.
 Each orbit simulator covers one ascending and descending orbit, respectively.

-## Test Results using Demonstration Reference Scenario
+## Prototype Algorithm Results

 ### Regridding